zahransajid/creativecoding-technovit/README.md

 The powerpoint presentation accompanying the presentation is in the root directory.
 Some example renders can be found under the `/renders` directory.

+To simply explore the code and its results, try `/conway/conway_simple.blend` as it contains just the code and results.

 The obj files generated can be found under `/conway`.

 ## How to run it